Chapter 21

 You may not expect what you see when you run this program.
 Why is this?
 Even though we’re not using the C runtime environment here, we’re still using the operating system for our I/O. The operating system itself echos the characters as we type them.
 Recall that the operating system buffers keyboard input until we hit

-instruction.# echoTyping.s # Shows your typing # Does not use C libraries .intel_syntax noprefix # Useful constants .equ STDIN,0 .equ STDOUT,1 .equ enter,'\n' # from asm/unistd_64.h .equ READ,0 .equ WRITE,1 .equ EXIT,60 # Stack frame .equ aChar,-16 .equ localSize,-16 # Data .section .rodata msg: .ascii "Enter up to 127 characters and press enter:\n" .equ msgsize, .-msg # Code .text # text segment .globl myStart .type myStart, @function myStart: push rbp # save frame pointer mov rbp, rsp # set new frame pointer add rsp, localSize # for local var. mov rdx, msgsize # prompt user lea rsi, msg[rip] mov rdi, STDOUT mov eax, WRITE syscall lea rbx, aChar[rbp] # place to store input rwLoop: mov rdx, 1 # one character mov rsi, rbx mov rdi, STDIN mov eax, READ syscall # request kernel service mov rdx, 1 # one character mov rsi, rbx mov rdi, STDOUT mov eax, WRITE syscall # request kernel service cmp byte ptr [rbx], enter # enter key? je allDone # yes, all done inc rbx # no, increment pointer jmp rwLoop # and continue allDone: mov rsp, rbp # yes, restore stack pointer pop rbp # and caller frame pointer mov eax, EXIT # end this process syscall
+ENTER.
+Our program then reads the characters from the keyboard buffer (connected through STDIN) one at a time and stores each one in our local variable,aChar.
+The program then writes the character to the screen using asyscallinstruction.# echoTyping.s # Shows your typing # Does not use C libraries .intel_syntax noprefix # Useful constants .equ STDIN,0 .equ STDOUT,1 .equ enter,'\n' # from asm/unistd_64.h .equ READ,0 .equ WRITE,1 .equ EXIT,60 # Stack frame .equ aChar,-16 .equ localSize,-16 # Data .section .rodata msg: .ascii "Enter up to 127 characters and press enter:\n" .equ msgsize, .-msg # Code .text # text segment .globl myStart .type myStart, @function myStart: push rbp # save frame pointer mov rbp, rsp # set new frame pointer add rsp, localSize # for local var. mov rdx, msgsize # prompt user lea rsi, msg[rip] mov rdi, STDOUT mov eax, WRITE syscall lea rbx, aChar[rbp] # place to store input rwLoop: mov rdx, 1 # one character mov rsi, rbx mov rdi, STDIN mov eax, READ syscall # request kernel service mov rdx, 1 # one character mov rsi, rbx mov rdi, STDOUT mov eax, WRITE syscall # request kernel service cmp byte ptr [rbx], enter # enter key? je allDone # yes, all done inc rbx # no, increment pointer jmp rwLoop # and continue allDone: mov rsp, rbp # yes, restore stack pointer pop rbp # and caller frame pointer mov eax, EXIT # end this process syscall